grantcray/CMDACapstoneWildfireModel/DataInspection/README.md

 |-- README.md
 ```

-- **main_dual_datasets_output.ipynb**: This file runs the Dual Dataset training approach on the U-Net model, but prints the output in format mirroring.contains the Multi-Output prediction framework used on the Pala Mesa trained U-Net model.
+- **main_dual_datasets_output.ipynb**: This file runs the Dual Dataset training approach on the U-Net model, but prints additional information related to the merged dataset. the output in format mirroring.contains the Multi-Output prediction framework used on the Pala Mesa trained U-Net model.
 This notebook doesn't differ much from the regular **main.ipynb** file besides from using the multi-output functions.
-- **unet_output.ipynb**:
+- **unet_output.ipynb**: This file is a modified version of the **unet.ipynb** file that displays additional information related to the image data trained by the U-Net model.
-- **dataInspection.ipynb**:
+- **dataInspection.ipynb**: This file contains the main data auditing process used to anaylze the image masks, labels, and wildfire risk class distributions of our U-Net data.
+By default, this file anaylzes the Pala Mesa dataset.
 - **README.md**: This file, explains the structure of the DataInspection directory.